Skip links

 Enforcing gorilla trekking minimum age in Uganda and Rwanda

-These days, enforcing the gorillatrekking minimum age in Uganda and Rwanda is much valued.
+These days, enforcing the gorilla trekking minimum age in Uganda and Rwanda is much valued.
 Minimum age for gorilla treks is fifteen years and above.
 Age limit cuts across D.R.
-Congo and Uganda, Rwanda.
+Congo, Uganda, and Rwanda.

 Although your age is rather important in obtaining a gorilla trekking permit for numerous reasons, you must book one as the entrance ticket to join the trip.